 The reflection plane is taken care as a image antennas always when computation is selected for 3D-mode.

-When any scattering object is entered the AXIS110 switch on the 3D-Note: mode automatically.
+Note: When any scattering object is entered the AXIS110 switch on the 3Dmode automatically.

 The model DO NOT calculate the effect of the geographical geometry but it assumes the surroundings of the airport is flat.

 4. The scattering objects